alcotronic/simple-chat-meteor-ionic/README.md

 # Simple chat with Meteor and Ionic 3

 This is a little chat app, inspired by the whatsapp tutorial from angular-meteor.
-This project uses the RdisOplog meteor project so a redis server is needed.
+This project uses the RedisOplog meteor project so a redis server is needed.

 angular.io - https://angular.io